 For details on each firmographic attribute, see Reference: Firmographic Attributes Overview for Demandbase One.

-Tip: You can also add account-level Demandbase fields that you want to collect data for, including Salesforce account-level fields.
+Tip: You can also add account-level Demandbase fields that you want to collect data for, including CRM account-level fields.
 To access Demandbase fields, go to Settings > Analytics > Fields.
 For more information about Demandbase fields, see Understanding Fields.